karlkirschner/PyPeerReview/README.md

 Running the notebook will resuting a the creation of matching_results.csv.

 <p align="center">
   <img src="sankey.png" width="350" title="hover text"><br>
   Figure 1.
 An illustration of resulting matching for 10 entrants, each requiring<br>3 reviews and each reviewer being responsible for performing 3.
 </p>

+Input and Flags:
+    1) reviewers CSV file (; seperated)
+    2) entrants CSV file (; seperated)
+    3) use_history - 'True' or 'False'
+    4) reviewer_responsibility - number of reviews to be done by each reviewer
+    5) entrant_needed_reviews - number of reviews need for each entrant

+Output:
+    1) CSV formatted file of matchings (; seperated), including itemized and total matching scores.
+    2) prints to screen the suggested best matchings

+Library Dependencies:
+    1) Pandas

+Structure of input CSV files:
+    entrants.csv:
+        Name;Email;Methods;Topics
+    reviewers.csv:
+        Name;Email;Methods;Topics;Round 2019S;Round 2019F; ...

+Methods and Topics can be a several entries seperated by a comma.

+For the reviewers, it is assumed that the last columns are the histories of
+    review participation (i.e., 'yes' or 'no').
+These are provided in a column whose header name include the word 'Round' (see example).

+Contact:
+    Karl N. Kirschner
+    Department of Computer Science
+    University of Applied Sciences Bonn-Rhein-Sieg
+    Grantham-Allee 20
+    53757 Sankt Augustin - Germany

+    Email: k.n.kirschner _at_ gmail.com

+Contribution:
+    Concept: Kirschner
+    Coding and structure: Jiang and Bitterling (initial development); Kirschner

 #### entrants.csv example file:
 Name;Email;Methods;Topics<br>